amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     SELECT DISTINCT year, species_id FROM surveys;

-This is a good point to introduce another best practice for formatting SQL queries.
+This is a good point to introduce another good style practice for SQL queries.
 It helps with readability if you separate the parts of the query onto separate lines.
-So the above query should be written:
+So, the above query is better written as:

     SELECT DISTINCT year, species_id
     FROM surveys;